ACCT-200 Financial Accounting

 ACCT-330 Cost Management

 Study and comparison of traditional and emerging costing systems.
 Traditional costing emphasizes accounting procedures for inventory valuation, budgeting and investment decisions with emphases on unit-based cost behavior; job, process and standard costing; variance analysis; break-even analysis; and time-value decision models.
 Emerging costing emphasizes the understanding of cost behavior as a strategic tool of general management.
-It covers recently developed concepts such as activity-based costing and the theory of constraints.
-Prerequisites: ACCT-200 and junior standing.
+The course also covers concepts such as activity-based costing and the theory of constraints.
+Prerequisites: ACCT-200 and either junior standing or sophomore standing for accounting major or finance major.

 ACCT-340 Governmental & Non-Profit Accounting